Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 - When your Golden Retriever begins humping something GENTLY, grab the collar and harness and guide the dog off the object.
 Notice the word GENTLY – the intent is not to hurt or cause discomfort.

 - Calm the dog for a few seconds, and then redirect its energy into a training or play session or a command such as a sit.

 - Reward the dog for the more appropriate behavior.
 The reward can be a treat, a toy, or some play.

 I’d add a few additional tips as well.

 The best time to address the behavior is before it happens.

-If the dog is humping during play, simply calm the dog for 30 to 60 seconds as a “time-out,” and then allow it to resume playing.
+If the dog is humping during play, calm it for 30 to 60 seconds as a “time-out,” and then allow it to resume playing.
 The reward for stopping is it gets to play again.

 Give your dog other “positive” options for alleviating its high emotional response other than humping.
-Remember, the dog is trying to get attention or relieve arousal by humping.
+Remember, the dog tries to get attention or relieve arousal by humping.
 Give it an alternate but positive outlet to do so.